What To Know About Vintage Rugs

 Your rug may have signs of wear including but not limited to worn down areas, stains, fraying, small tears or holes etc.

 Your rug may appear slightly brighter looking at it from one side than the other.
 This is common especially with Persian rugs, and it's also why we always photograph our rugs from both sides!
 We recommend laying out your rug in its new space, and then flipping it 180 degrees and looking at it again to see which direction you like more.

 Depending on the placement of your rug and the lighting sources of the room it's in, it may appear slightly different in person than the pictures on our website.
 We photograph the rugs indoors in good, soft natural light to try and give you the most accurate portrayal of the colors as possible.
-The majority of our rug photos are not edited at all, but at times we will edit photos very slightly to adjust for pictures that come out either too shadowy or overly exposed.
+But if your room has mostly or all canned/warm light in it, that will typically make the rug look more warm or yellow in person.
+At times we will edit photos slightly to adjust for pictures that come out either too shadowy or overly exposed.
 Any edits made will be subtle and will not be made to enhance or change the colors of the rug, only portray them more accurately.
 Professionally staged photos are photographed by our professional photographer and are always edited slightly as well.
 Refer to the stock photos for the most accurate depiction of color.